thelfer/tfel/docs/web/tfel-python.md

 Hashin-Shtrikman bounds work on bulk and shear moduli.
 The number of phases is arbitrary.

-### Homogenization of general microstructures
+### Polyphasic microstructures

 #### Construction of a `ParticulateMicrostructure`

 Some objects are defined that mirror the objects defined in the namespace `tfel::material::homogenization::elasticity` for the construction and homogenization of general microstructures.
-The reader may want to consult this documentation [here](tfel-material.html#homogenization-of-general-microstructures).
+The reader may want to consult this documentation [here](tfel-material-homogenization.html#polyphasic-microstructures).

 ![The `ParticulateMicrostructure` object is made of a matrix which embeds different distributions of inclusions](./img/ParticulateMicrostructure.png){width=50%}